terrych0u/jenkins-dind/README.md

 ```

 ### jenkins-ssh-slave
-This image prodive ssh with docker in docker as Jenkins slave.
+This image provide ssh with docker in docker as Jenkins slave.

 it's a Docker In Docker version (you can use Docker inside) based on official Docker 18.09 DinD image, and use master connects this slave by ssh tunnel as below :